 Engineering and business principles combine to give you the knowledge you need to lead product development teams, and ultimately step into leadership positions in your career.

 The master of science in product development is a leadership program for experienced engineers and technical specialists who aspire to high-level positions associated with product innovation.
-The program integrates business and engineering management courses to build cross-functional competence with emphasis on the total product development lifecycle, systems thinking and design, holistic decision making, and leadership of product development teams and organizations.
+The program integrates business and engineering management courses, delivering them in online or on-campus where students continue to work while taking classes.

 Sem.
 Cr.
 Hrs.

 Excellence in New Product Development

 Success in today's competitive global economy depends substantially on a firm's ability to define, develop, and introduce outstanding new products more efficiently and effectively than its competitors.
 This course introduces students to best practices and attributes of world-class product development leaders and organizations.
 Critical success factors and inhibitors to the commercialization of complex products and systems are discussed, along with state-of-the-art methodologies, processes, and tools.
 Emphasis is placed on the role of the product development manager in leading product strategy, high performing product development teams, and transformational initiatives essential to competitiveness.

 Engineering of Systems I

 This course covers the principles of product, manufacturing process and supply chain development in an integrated fashion.
 It will examine the methodologies and tools to systematically define, develop and produce world-class products.
 Students will work on a project to put these methodologies and tools into practice.
 Major topics include: product planning and definition, characterization of user value, lean product development, product requirements and benchmarking, concept generation, design for "X" (manufacturing/ assembly/ service/ environment, etc.), sustainable design, design for lean six sigma.